-decline as the impact of past actions (e.g. clearance of native vegetation, overgrazing etc) is yet to be fully realised.
-For example, woodland bird species extinctions are expected to still occur even if major landscape restoration is achieved over the next 20 years.
+Decline of ecological systems in the North Central region has occurred through a reduction in the extent and condition of many ecological communities, increased habitat fragmentation and exposure to a range of threatening processes.
+The overall current trajectory is still one of decline as the impact of past actions (e.g. clearance of native vegetation, overgrazing etc) is yet to be fully realised.
+For example, woodland bird species extinctions are expected to occur at a local scale even if major landscape restoration is achieved over the next 20 years.

 The original native vegetation of the region has undergone a dramatic decline in extent and quality since European settlement.
-Table 5 provides a summary of this depletion at a bioregional level.
+Table 6 provides a summary of this depletion at a bioregional level.
 Each bioregion has fared differently due to patterns of human land use, especially agricultural preferences for gentle landscapes and fertile soils.

-With the loss in native vegetation extent and quality since European settlement our minimum aspirational goal is to maintain current extent and condition of remnant habitat.
-Recent research in box-ironbark landscapes, using a case study approach shows evidence of a reversal in decline leading to an incremental increase in native vegetation extent in the order of 1-4% by 2020.
-Evidence for change in other bioregional landscapes or vegetation condition in general, is less clear.
+With the loss in native vegetation extent and quality since European settlement our minimum aspirational objective is to maintain current extent and condition of remnant habitat.
+Recent research in Box-Ironbark landscapes, using a case study approach shows evidence of a reversal in decline leading to an incremental increase in native vegetation extent in the order of 1-4% by 2020.
+Evidence for extent change in other bioregional landscapes or vegetation condition in general, is less clear.